Backblaze/b2-sdk-python/README.md

 Changes:

 * Fix transferer crashing on empty file download attempt
-* Rename accountId for authentication to application key Id
+* Rename account ID for authentication to application key ID
-    Note: this means account Id is still backwards compatible, only the terminology has changed.
+    Note: this means account ID is still backwards compatible, only the terminology has changed.